hbekel/keyman64/README.md

 An Atmel 1284P microprocessor is used to implement the core functionality.
-It is able to scan the C64 keyboard matrix using only two io lines with the help of an external circuit constructed from a 744520 (dual four bit binary counter) and two 744051 ICs (analog 1-to-8 multiplexers).
+It is able to scan the C64 keyboard matrix using only two io lines with the help of an external circuit constructed from a 4520 (dual four bit binary counter) and two 4051 (analog 1-to-8 multiplexers).
 This keeps 16 of the 32 io lines of the microprocessor free for general purpose control of external hardware.
 The remainder of the microprocessors io lines are used to control a 7422106 8x8 crosspoint switch IC.
-It provides an 8x8 matrix of analogue switches, which is connected to the CIA1 of the C64, and just looks like a real keyboard matrix to the CIA.
+It provides an 8x8 matrix of analog switches, which is connected to the CIA1 of the C64, and just looks like a real keyboard matrix to the CIA.

 The user configuration can be created with the supplied command line tool and is stored in the microprocessors on-board eeprom.
 To make it